MaxKolac/RandomLoadoutGenerator/README.md

 It uses a small built-in SQLite packaged as an embedded resource.
 When you create a `Generator` instance, it unpacks this database into the `Environment.CurrentDirectory` (usually the same directory where your app's executable is).
+This database is queried once for every `Generator` instance.
+Any changes in that `Generator` instance will not be preserved inside the database file.

+TODO: Turns those weapons into disabled by default
 The database contains (almost) all weapons in Team Fortress 2 listed on the [official Wiki's page](https://wiki.teamfortress.com/wiki/Weapons) .
 A few expensive and hard/impossible-to-obtain variants were not included in the database.
 These are:
  - Golden Wrench
  - Saxxy